 Lawrence Anthony in The Elephant Whisperer makes this philosophic observation, “But perhaps the most important lesson I learned is that there are no walls between humans and the elephants except those that we put up ourselves and that until we allow not only elephants but all living creatures their place in the sun, we can never be whole ourselves.”

 India offers some of the most bizarre juxtapositions when it comes to wildlife.
 With animals being an integral part of the celebrated cultural and religious ethos, it comes as no surprise when one comes across temples where milk is offered to snakes or abodes where monkeys and langurs are as much a part of the milieu as devotees.
 In the heartland of India, one can see ladies offering the ‘rotis‘(chapati) to cows and stray dogs.
 It is the land where animals are embedded so deep in the religion that half the deities have an animal as their preferred mode of transportation.

 And yet, one can see animal abuse without trying too hard.

 “There is a mystery behind that masked gray visage, an ancient life force, delicate and mighty, awesome and enchanted, commanding the silence ordinarily reserved for mountain peaks, great fires, and the sea.”— Peter Matthiessen

-Elephant, the largest mammal on land is worshiped yet has to slog it out in labor camps; he is as much a part of our history as he is an icon of modern India (No, I am not referring to the political party).
+Elephant, the largest mammal on land is worshipped yet has to slog it out in labour camps; he is as much a part of our history as he is an icon of modern India (No, I am not referring to the political party).

 In a bid to give elephant conservation the same momentum of national pride that ‘Save the Tiger’ campaigns evoke, the government has decided to declare the jumbo as a national heritage animal.
 Last year, the Indian government declared Gangetic dolphin as the national aquatic animal, as it symbolizes the health of the country’s rivers.